YannDubs/website_old/resources.md

 ---
 layout: page
 title: "Resources"
-description: "Review of Machine Learning Resources I have (partially) 'read'"
+description: "Review of my favorite Machine Learning Resource"
 header-img: "img/ressources-bg.jpg"
 order: 4
 nocount: true
 mathjax: true
 ---

-The list and reviews are still under construction :sleepy: It is at the top of my to do list though: be sure to check it often!
+The list and reviews are still under construction :sleepy:

-Also you should probably have a look at the [Machine Learning Glossary](/machine-learning-glossary/){:.mdLink}

 There are so many useful machine learning resources out there and even more log posts reviewing these resources :sweat_smile:.
 The goal of this page is not to list everything but only those that I have used/(partially) completed/read and that I can review.
 Maybe it will be hopeful for someone but I also want to keep track of what I have seen and liked.

 :mag: <span class='note'> Side Notes </span> :
 * I have a strong preference towards videos, interactive visualization, and intuitive mathematical explanation (i.e I don't need proofs but I need a mathematical intuition).
 * Click on the resources to get some additional information!
-* If they aren't self-explanatory, here is the meaning of the emojis I'm using: :books: books /:movie_camera: Course videos or MOOCS / :headphones: podcasts / :computer: blogs
+* If they aren't self-explanatory, here is the meaning of the emojis I'm using: :books: books / :mortar_board: Course videos /:movie_camera: MOOCS  / :headphones: podcasts / :computer: blogs
+* I will use the following levels of difficulty to describe the resources: beginner / intermediate / advance / expert

 ## General Machine Learning
 {% include_relative _resources/res_generalML.md %}